-Enterprise Security: This mode is applicable to the users who want to use Enterprise Security for their end to end workflow, and simply want to get the threat data in ES.
+Enterprise Security Mode is applicable if you use Enterprise Security for your end-to-end workflow, and want to get the threat data in ES.
 In this mode, you do not use any capability of the ThreatQuotient App, and instead rely on Enterprise Security to find and report on evidence of sightings.